hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 })
 ```

-Here, `basic.pause()` pauses the program for 1000 milliseconds(i.e., 1 second).
+Here, `basic.pause()` pauses the program for 1000 milliseconds(i.e., 1 second) for our convenience.
+You can control the speed of the obstacles by changing the pause time.

 Now obstacles should move towards the left every second.

 ![moving obstacles](https://cloud-70aevdanf.vercel.app/3moving_onstacles.gif)

-## Step-5
+## Step 5: Make obstacles disappear

-Now let's make obstacles disappear after reaching the leftmost corner.
-Iterate over all obstacles, delete the obstacle sprites where the `X` coordinate equals `0`, and remove them from the `obstacles` array. `get(property: LedSpriteProperty)` is used to know about the properties of a sprite.
+Now let's make obstacles disappear after reaching the leftmost corner(i.e if their `X` coordinate is equal to `0`).
+Iterate over all obstacles, delete the obstacle sprites where the `X` coordinate equals `0`, and remove them from the `obstacles` array.
+We can use `get()` method to read the properties of an item.
+The `removeAt(n)` method is used to remove an element at `n` in an array and `delete()` method is used to delete it.

 ```js
 let obstacles: game.LedSprite[] = []